Production of light (anti)nuclei in pp collisions at $\sqrt{s}~=~5.02$ TeV: Data sample

 \section{Data sample}

 This analysis is based on approximately 900 million pp collisions (events) at $\sqrt{s}=5.02$ TeV collected in 2017 by ALICE at the LHC.
 Events are selected by a minimum-bias (MB) trigger, requiring at least one hit in each of the two V0 detectors.
 An additional offline rejection is performed to remove events with more than one reconstructed primary vertex (pile-up events) and events triggered by interactions of the beam with the residual gas in the LHC beam pipe~\cite{Abbas:2013taa}.
+In total, 1.8\% of the collected events are rejected due to these selections.

-The production of (anti)nuclei is measured around midrapidity, within a rapidity range of \mbox{$|y|<0.5$}, and within the pseudorapidity interval $|\eta|<0.5$ to maximise the detector performance.
+The production of (anti)nuclei is measured around midrapidity, within a rapidity range of \mbox{$|y|<0.5$}, and within the pseudorapidity interval $|\eta|<0.8$ to maximise the detector performance.
 The selected tracks are required to have at least 70 reconstructed points in the TPC and two points in the ITS in order to guarantee good track momentum and \dedx resolution in the relevant \pt ranges.
 In addition, at least one hit in the SPD is required to ensure a resolution of the distance of closest approach to the primary vertex better than 300 $\mu$m, both along the beam axis (DCA$_\mathrm{z}$) and in the transverse plane (DCA$_\mathrm{xy}$)~\cite{Abelev:2014ffa}.
 The quality of the accepted tracks is checked by requiring the $\chi^2$ per TPC reconstructed point and per ITS reconstructed point to be less than 4 and 36, respectively.
-Finally, tracks originating from kink topologies of kaons and pions decays are rejected.
+Finally, tracks originating from kink topologies of kaon and pion decays are rejected.

 Data are divided into multiplicity intervals classified by a roman numeral from I to X, going from the highest to the lowest multiplicity~\cite{Acharya:2019rgc}.
 In order to achieve a higher statistical precision, classes are merged into nine classes for (anti)protons and (anti)deuterons and into two classes for (anti)helion.
 The multiplicity classes are defined from the mean of the V0 signal amplitudes as percentiles of the $\mathrm{INEL}>0$ pp cross section, where $\mathrm{INEL}>0$ events are defined as collisions with at least one charged particle in the pseudorapidity region $|\eta|<1$~\cite{Acharya:2019kyh}.
 The mean charged-particle multiplicities for each class, $\left<\dndeta\right>$, are listed in Table~\ref{tab:yields}.